Yash-op7/Javascript/crash course.md

 increment();  // 2
 ```
 > ## Promises & Async/Await:
 Promises and async/await are essential for working with asynchronous operations.
-You probably touched on this with the this context explanation, but it's good to be aware of how Promises and async/await manage asynchronous control flow.
+A promise represents the eventual completion (or failure) of an asynchronous operation and allows you to handle its result when it becomes available.
 ```js
 const fetchData = async () => {
   try {